nl253/Dictionaries/README.md

 au!
 FileType * call Init()
 ```
-> NOTE
-> depth for this is 3 leves
+> NOTE depth for this is 3 levels.
+It might be too much for you ...

-> PLEASE CHANGE VARIABLES:
+PLEASE CHANGE VARIABLES:
     - g:WORKING_DIRS
     - g:DICT_DIR
     - g:MARKUP